Declarative Schema Migrations

 atlas schema apply --env local --var "with_no_data=true"

-Atlas Pro users can control how Atlas generates CREATE
+Atlas Pro users can control how Atlas generates CREATE and DROP table statements by configuring the add_table

-blocks in the diff
+and drop_table blocks in the diff configuration, respectively:

 diff {